acl-dev/open-coroutine/core/docs/en/monitor.md

 use open_coroutine_core::coroutine::Coroutine;

 fn main() -> std::io::Result<()> {
-    // Simulate the most extreme dead loop, if the preemptive feature
+    // Simulate the most extreme dead loop, if the preemptive feature is not enabled,
-    // is not enabled, it will remain stuck in a dead loop after resume. let mut coroutine: Coroutine<(), (), ()> = co!(|_, ()| { loop {} })?;
+    // coroutine will remain stuck in a dead loop after resume. let mut coroutine: Coroutine<(), (), ()> = co!(|_, ()| { loop {} })?;
     assert_eq!(CoroutineState::Suspend((), 0), coroutine.resume()?);
     // will never reach if the preemptive feature is not enabled